Journey with Nature: Garlic Mustard

 Oh, garlic mustard, why must you be so troublesome?
 This invasive plant can be found all across Indiana and is hard to get rid of, like most invasive species.

-According to the Indiana Native Plant and Wildflower Society, garlic mustard is considered one of the ten most destructive invasive species in Indiana today.
+According to the Indiana Native Plant Society, garlic mustard is considered one of the ten most destructive invasive species in Indiana today.
 Fortunately for us, we have options to rid ourselves of this pest of a plant.

 The Garlic Mustard's Life Cycle